Renal artery stenosis

 Imaging tests commonly done to diagnose renal artery stenosis include:

-Renal arteriography.
-This special type of X-ray exam helps your doctor find the blockage in the renal arteries and sometimes open the narrowed part with a balloon and stent.
+- Renal arteriography.
+This special type of X-ray exam helps your doctor find the blockage in the renal arteries and sometimes open the narrowed part with a balloon and/or stent.
 Before an X-ray is taken, your doctor injects a dye into the renal arteries through a long, thin tube (catheter) to outline the arteries and show blood flow more clearly.
-This test is often performed at the time of restoring the blood vessel opening with a stent.
+This test is mainly done if it's also likely that you need a small tube (stent) placed in your blood vessel to widen it.

-Treatment for renal artery stenosis may involve lifestyle changes, medication or a procedure.
+Treatment for renal artery stenosis may involve lifestyle changes, medication and a procedure to restore blood flow to the kidneys.
 Sometimes a combination of treatments is the best approach.
-Depending on your overall health and symptoms, observation may be all that you need.
+Depending on your overall health and symptoms, you may not need any specific treatment.

 High blood pressure — even when mainly related to renal artery stenosis — often can be successfully treated with medications.
 Finding the right medication or combination of medications may require time and patience.